Moat82/Stroke-Risk-Project/README.md

-# Stroke risk prediction using statistical and machine learnig models
+# Statistical and Machine Learning Approaches to Predicting Stroke Risk
 Coursework project using Kaggle dataset